Shippable/docs/sources/deploy/tutorial/deploy-to-google-kubernetes-engine-kubectl.md

             - cat kube_output.json
             - popd
 ```

+* Adding the above config to the jobs section of shippable.yml will create a `runSh` job called `deploy_app_kctl_kube`.

+* The first section of `steps` defines all the input `IN` resources that are required to execute this job.
+  * Kubernetes spec files are version controlled in a repo represented by `cd_k8s_repo`.
+  * Credentials to connect to Cluster are in `cd_k8s_kube_config`.
+This resource has `switch: off` flag which means any changes to it will not trigger this job automatically
+  * `node_app_img_dh` is an **image** resource that comes from another tutorial [which explains how to build and push a Docker image](/ci/tutorial/build-push-image-to-docker-hub) and contains the image name and tag in `sourceName & versionName ` fields, which are required by this job.
+If you already have this and just want to use this tutorial to deploy, just delete this resource and hardcode the values APP_IMG and APP_TAG in the **TASK.runtime.options.env** section.
+* The `TASK` section contains actual code that is executed when the job runs.
+We have just one task named `deploy_app` which does the following:
+  * First, we define environment variables required by the scripts-
+    * `APP_LABEL` which is the label we use to the tie the service and the app
+  *  `script` section has a list of commands to execute sequentially.
+    * First, we use the Shippable utility function `get_resource_state` to go to the folder where scripts are stored
+    * Next, we extract the image info and set APP_IMG and APP_TAG from the `node_app_img_dh` resource, again using shipctl functions
+    * Next, we replace all wildcards in appDeploy.yml appSvc.yml files
+    * Last, we execute kubectl commands to create the app and the service

 * Adding the above config to the jobs section of shippable.yml will create a `runSh` job called `deploy_app_kctl_gke`.
 * The first section of `steps` defines all the input `IN` resources that are required to execute this job.
 These are the resources we defined in the previous step.
 The interesting thing to note in this section is that many IN resources have been configured with `switch: off` flag, which means any changes to these resources will not trigger this job automatically.
 However, when the job does trigger, it will use the latest versions of these resources.